5/1/2025

 speaker

-David Buzucki
+David Bazzucchi

-Yeah, and just on the Apple side, I would highlight currently without any messaging in our mobile apps, we do see the Roblox community amongst themselves becoming aware that they get more Robux on web with gift card and through credit card.
+Yeah, and just on the Apple side, I would highlight currently, without any messaging in our mobile apps, we do see the Roblox community amongst themselves becoming aware that they get more Robux on web with gift card and through credit card.
 And so this is so far happened organically.
 We're staying tuned to see what happens with the court ruling.

 speaker

-Jason Vaginette
+Jason Vazinet

 Analyst, Citigroup

-you so much.
+Great, thank you so much.
 Thanks.

 speaker